vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 The functions of a data source is defined by its `Functions` attribute. `Functions` is a  `CustomListFunctionDefinitionCollection` that contains zero or more `CustomListFunctionDefinition` objects.
 Each `CustomListFunctionDefinition` defines a single function.

+Here's what the `GetDefinitionOverride` function for our Cat List data source looks like, after we add the sum function:

 {% highlight csharp %}
 protected override CustomListDefinition GetDefinitionOverride() {